Odin Sphere: Development

 Odin Sphere was the brainchild of George Kamitani, a video game designer who had worked on Princess Crown, a 1997 Japan-exclusive side-scrolling action RPG developed by Atlus for the Sega Saturn.
 The game was developed by Vanillaware, a studio created by former Atlus staff including Kamitani to create successor projects to Princess Crown.
 Initially founded as "Puraguru" in 2002 when it worked on Fantasy Earth Zero, the company changed its name in 2004 when the staff moved to Kansai.
 It was during his time working on Fantasy Earth Zero that Kamitani met the founding members of Vanillaware.
 Odin Sphere, which began development in 2004, was designed as a spiritual successor to Princess Crown, specifically evolving the multi-layered narrative style of the original game.
 The game's programmer was Kentaro Ohnishi, one of the founding members of Vanillaware.
 The producer was Atlus staff member Akiyasu Yamamoto.
 According to Ohnishi, the project started as a direct sequel to Princess Crown, but later became a spiritual successor which incorporated multiple nods to the original game.
 The reason it changed was that the initial plan for the Princess Crown sequel was to have used 3D visuals, which would have looked wrong with Kamitani's character designs and artwork.

 Development was difficult for the team due to its small size and hardware difficulties when trying to fit high-quality artwork onto the PlayStation 2 (PS2), resulting in compromises in the visual quality the team had initially planned for the project.
 This pressure lasted right up to release, as Ohnishi needed to do emergency work to fix game-breaking bugs.
 Development was completed in 2006.
 Vanillaware had great difficulty securing a publisher and the necessary funding for the project, as Kamitani's last project had been the unsuccessful Princess Crown over seven years before.
 They made unsuccessful pitches to multiple publishers before the title was finally accepted by Atlus, although there was some doubt as to whether it would prove a success.
 While the game was completed in 2006, Atlus delayed its release into 2007 as they did not want it to cannibalize the market for their other titles, particularly Persona 3.
 Odin Sphere was first revealed in February 2007, three months prior to release.
-Odin Sphere eventually released on May 17, 2007.
+Odin Sphere was eventually released on May 17.